gomlx

 • Support modern accelerator hardware like TPUs and GPUs.

-• Import pre-trained models from Hugging Face Hub and TensorFlow Hub where possible.
+• Import pre-trained models from Hugging Face Hub and allow fine-tuning -- ONNX versions already working for many models in onnx-gomlx.

 • Compile models to binary as in C-libraries and/or WebAssembly, to be linked and consumed (inference) anywhere (any language).